Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 (3)

-For clarity, the purpose of the FID Process Notice to be delivered pursuant to this Section 6.1 is to allow the Holder to make a final investment decision with respect to the Project, but in no way shall this Section 6.1 give the Holder any right to participate in any Project Equity Financing and/or Project Debt Financing or to maintain its pro-rata ownership in any class of equity or debt securities of the Corporation (provided that this Section 6.1 shall not affect any rights the Holder has under the Mitsui Side Letter Agreement, including any pre-emptive rights thereunder).
+For clarity, the purpose of the FID Process Notice to be delivered pursuant to this Section 6.1 is to allow the Holder to make a final investment decision with respect to the Project, but in no way shall this Section 6.1 give the Holder any right to participate in any Project Equity Financing and/or Project Debt Financing or to maintain its pro-rata ownership in any class of equity or debt securities of the Corporation (provided that this Section 6.1 shall not affect any rights the Holder has under IQ Investment Agreement, including any pre-emptive rights thereunder).

 (1)